-Provision for current tax is made after taking into consideration benefits admissible under the provisions of the Income-tax Act, 1961.
+Provision for current tax is made after taking into consideration benefits admissible under the provisions of the Income Tax Act, 1961.
 Deferred tax resulting from "timing differences" between book and taxable profit is accounted for using the tax rates and laws that have been enacted or substantively enacted as on the balance sheet date.
 The deferred tax asset is recognised and carried forward only to the extent that there is a reasonable certainty that the assets will be realised in future.
-However, in respect of unabsorbed depreciation or carry forward loss, the deferred tax asset is recognised and carried forward only to the extent that the assets will be realised in future.
+However, in respect of unabsorbed depreciation or carry forward loss, the deferred tax asset is recognised and carried forward only to the extent that there is a virtual certainty that the assets will be realised in future.

-(l) Provisions:
+(l) Provisions.